snyk-labs/iac-to-cloud-example-custom-rules/README.md

 The snyk iac rules test command runs all the tests written in Rego.

 ### 4. Viewing Issues Created by Custom Rules
-Using the link provided in the output from the previous `snyk iac test ...` command, view the issues created by the custom rules.
+Using the link provided in the output from the previous `snyk iac test` command, view the issues created by the custom rules.